 When shouldn’t you use Mysimba?

 Children should not take Mysimba, it is only suitable for adults over 18.
 You should not take Mysimba if you are taking any of the following medicines:

-- opiates or medicines containing opiates, which includes some medicines used to treat coughs and colds (for example, those containing codeine or dextromethorphan), medicines to control opiate addiction (such as methadone), pain medicines containing opiates (for example, codeine or morphine)
+- Opiates or medicines containing opiates: includes some medicines used to treat coughs and colds (for example, those containing codeine or dextromethorphan), medicines to control opiate addiction (such as methadone), pain medicines containing opiates (for example, codeine or morphine)

 This is because naltrexone blocks the effects of opiates; if you take higher doses of opiates to overcome these effects of naltrexone, you may suffer from an acute opiate intoxication which could be life-threatening.
 Before taking Mysimba always check the ingredients of any medication that you are taking in addition to informing your doctor.
 The ingredients in some medicines used to treat depression can combine with the ingredients of Mysimba and may possibly result in suicidal behaviour.
 It is essential you tell your doctor if you are taking any medication for depression.